Fez29/docs/Graft Supernode Guide.md

 -   We also include a logs directory inside of each Supernode directory, once again this is completely up to the user.

--   We will assume that the user has a general understanding of how to operate the graftnoded and supernode applications, Linux distros and staking their supernode, if not please refer to the guides at the bottom of this document and other mater in the Graft Community Docs repo.

-- Take note that if you are upgrading from GraftNetwork version 1.7.* to 1.8.* that your current blockchain will need to be migrated from V1 to V2 so if it appears that graftnoded is hanging after starting 1.8.* it is most like bust with the migration.
+- Take note that if you are upgrading from GraftNetwork version 1.7.* to 1.8.* that your current blockchain will need to be migrated from V1 to V2 so if it appears that graftnoded is hanging after starting 1.8.* it is most likely busy with the migration.

 -   Links to some useful content used in building this guide.